Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 Studying in Brussels offers significant advantages:

-If your IELTS score is below 5.5, you may be eligible for our Foundation Year (requires IELTS 4.5).
+For our separate pathway programs, if your IELTS score is below 5.5, you may be eligible for our Foundation Year (requires IELTS 4.5).
 We also offer an on-campus Intensive English Module designed to boost your language skills up to the required level before you begin your main degree content.

 An Offer Letter (or Admission Letter) confirms you meet the academic requirements.
-The Enrolment Certificate (Registration Letter) is the official document required for the visa.
+The Enrollment Certificate (Registration Letter) is the official document required for the visa.
 It is issued only after you have paid the first semester fees in full.
 Without this payment, the certificate cannot be released.

 Yes, though it is often more complex than a blocked account.
 You can use a specific "Annex 32" form where a sponsor (family member) guarantees to cover your costs.
 The sponsor must meet strict solvency requirements set by the Belgian government.
 The blocked account method is generally recommended for a faster visa process.